 - Automated and predictive delivery management: customers receive automated notifications to their email or phone letting them know exactly where their item is, and if its estimated time of arrival has changed.

 - Real-time item tracking: customers can check on their item’s status at any point by accessing a user-friendly system with access to every part of the delivery process.

 - Real-time route planning: rather than planning a route at the start of the day, drivers will have access to real-time route planning technology, helping to save time and fuel, and avoid delays.

-- Centralised data: no more phone calls to staff who have no information on your item.
+- Centralized data: no more phone calls to staff who have no information on your item.
 5G will enable delivery information to be accessed quickly and easily.

-- Automated communication: artificially intelligent chatbots and personalised, automated messages will keep customers up to date without taking up human resource, as one chatbot can serve multiple users at the same time.
+- Automated communication: artificially intelligent chatbots and personalized, automated messages will keep customers up to date without taking up human resource, as one chatbot can serve multiple users at the same time.

 - Machine learning: technology used by distribution providers will be able to learn from every delivery made, taking the data collected and using it to plan better future journeys.